abdealimak/abdealimak/README.md

-- 🤓 I'm currently learning **Flutter and reading about Quantum Computing**
+- 🤓 I'm currently learning **React and reading about Quantum Computing**

 - 📫 How to reach me: **<a href="abdealimac@gmail.com">abdealimac@gmail.com</a>**